 Any URLs in an ebook should be marked up as Hyperlinks (with logical and clear link text) with the <a href …> … </a> tag.
 This will make online resources more accessible to everyone, and their addresses will stand out to both visual and non-visual readers.

 For more information, see: DAISY Knowledge Base: Links

 Emphasis and Strong

 One of the hallmarks of a book that uses correct semantic code is the way it treats emphasis text.
-It is common to see books with one or more of the following incorrect ways of emphasizing text: offsetting special text with inline styling, using tags to emphasize text that should not be vocally emphasized, or placing text that should have vocal emphasis in italic or bold tags.
+It is common to see books with one or more of the following incorrect ways of emphasizing text: offsetting special text with inline styling, using elements to emphasize text that should not be vocally emphasized, or placing text that should have vocal emphasis in italic or bold elements.
 These errors lead to important text being ignored, or unimportant text being highlighted, which can detract sharply from the reading experience.

 All emphasized content should be delineated with <i>/<em> or <b>/<strong> tags unless it is stylized purely for presentational purposes.
 This is because CSS formatting carries no semantics, so the emphasis will not be noted by assistive technologies.